vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Forces `vic-machine create` to ignore warnings and non-fatal errors and continue with the deployment of a VCH.
 Errors such as an incorrect compute resource still cause the deployment to fail.

-If your vSphere environment uses untrusted, self-signed certificates, you can use the `--force` option to deploy a VCH without providing the thumbprint of the vCenter Server or ESXi host in the `thumbprint` option.
+If your vSphere environment uses untrusted, self-signed certificates, you can bypass certificate thumbprint verification by specifying the `--force` option instead of `--thumbprint`.

-**IMPORTANT** Running `vic-machine create` with the `--force` option rather than providing the certificate thumbprint is not recommended, because it permits man-in-the-middle attacks to go undetected.
+**CAUTION**: It is not recommended to use `--force` to bypass thumbprint verification in production environments.
+Using `--force` in this way exposes VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.

 <pre>--force</pre>